rangertaha/urlinsane/README.md

 Urlinsane is used to aid in the detection of typosquatting, brandjacking, URL hijacking, fraud, phishing attacks, corporate espionage, and threat intelligence.

-This is the most advanced and full-featured typosquatting tool.
-It supports more algorithms(24), information gathering(8), keyboard layouts(19), and written languages(9) than any other typosquatting tool.
-It generates more results per domain in less time, see [`Speed`](#Speed).
+It's a plugin-based multilingual permutation engine that supports keyboard layouts for each language.
+The plugin system allows us to easily extend its capabilities.
+Currently, it supports plugins for algorithms (24), information gathering (8), keyboard layouts (19), languages (9), and output (4) formats.
 Originally, I wrote similar tools in Python but was not happy with the performance.
-This tool was built in Golang to take advantage of its speed, concurrency, and portability.
-It builds around linguistic modeling, natural language processing (NLP), concurrency, and plugin architecture.
-It's easily extensible with plugins for typo-generation algorithms, information gathering, analysis, languages, keyboard layouts, and output formats.
+This tool was built in Golang to take advantage of its speed, concurrency, and portability (see [`Speed`](#Speed).

 | **Plugins** |  count |